developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-security.md

    ![Social login interface](/images/cloud/social-login.png)
 3. Enter your credentials.
 If successful, you will be redirected to the Dremio homepage.

-## Activate and Deactivate Social IdPs[​](#activate-and-deactivate-social-idps "Direct link to Activate and Deactivate Social IdPs")
+## Activate and Deactivate Social IdPs

 You must be an admin to activate or deactivate a social IdP.
 Follow these steps to deactivate or activate social providers: